mohamdmahdi/KnabProject/README.md

 ## End to End testing
 I used speacflow and Selenium using POM "Page object model"

+## For Test Plan
+Attached an excel sheet that contain the fast track plan that contain the number of scenarios

 ## For Dashbaord,
 I used Extent Reports by anshooarora